sap-linuxlab/community.sap_install/roles/sap_hana_rhv_guest/README.md

 sap_hana_rhv_guest
 ==================

-This role will check the required settings and parameters for a guest (VM) running on RHV/KVM for SAP HANA.
+This role will set and check the required settings and parameters for a guest (VM) running on RHV/KVM for SAP HANA.

 Requirements